eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the WorkloadControlLoop creates a workload and the operation fails, the WorkloadControlLoop shall restart the creation of a workload by sending the workload command Restart to the WorkloadControlLoop of the workload.
+When the WorkloadControlLoop creates a workload and the operation fails, the WorkloadControlLoop shall restart the creation of a workload by sending the WorkloadCommand Restart to the WorkloadControlLoop of the workload.

 Comment:
 Depending on the runtime, a create of a workload might fail if the workload is added again while a delete operation for a workload with the same config is still in progress.